Gradient MSP Inc Terms and Conditions

-Gradient MSP Inc (“Gradient”) provides a Software as a Service MSP management platform to MSP providers (“Service”).
-The Service is provided on a subscription basis as further described in this Agreement and on the Website under specific subscription plans offered by Gradient from time to time.
-The Services are provided through the website https://usegradient.com (the “Website”).
+Gradient MSP Inc (“Gradient”) provides a software-as-a-service MSP management platform to MSP providers (“Service”).
+The Service is provided on a subscription basis as further described in this Agreement and on the Website under specific subscription plans offered by Gradient which may be updated from time to time (“Subscription Plan”).
+The Services are provided through the website https://www.meetgradient.com/ (the “Website”).
 This Agreement applies to anyone (“You”/”Customer”) who subscribes for or otherwise uses the Services.

 For the purposes of this Agreement, in addition to the capitalized terms defined elsewhere in this Agreement, the following terms shall have the meanings ascribed to them as follows: